aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 There are a few extras that come with this combo, and, admittedly, I've grown used to those extras being present:

 #.
 Get Swagger dynamic interface docs.
-By entering the URL ``http://localhost:8000/docs`` you will get the interface documentated.
+By entering the URL ``http://localhost:8000/docs`` you will get the interface documented.
     It looks as follows:

     .. raw:: html